dart-lang/dartdoc/tool/mustachio/README.md

    statements (as source code), and tracks the referenced context variables in a set, `_BlockCompiler._usedContextTypes`.
 3. At this point we have the body of the renderer that we are creating, and its name.
-We write the return type (`String`) and the nameo of the render function, and then must write the list of parameters.
+We write the return type (`String`) and the name of the render function, and then must write the list of parameters.
 Instead of writing the list of _all_ of the context variables as parameters, we only write the _used_ ones, collected up by the `_BlockCompiler` (and any nested